tweag/nickel/doc/basics/typing.md

 implementation.
 The actual problem is that the caller provided an argument of the wrong type: the last element should be a list, but it's a number.
-Alas, the user (who is most probably not even the author of `flatten`) would have a hard time reaching this conclusion from the error report in a similar but more involved real situation.
+Alas, the user (who is most probably not even the author of `flatten`) would have a hard time reaching this conclusion from the error report in a larger real-world codebase.

 ### Typed blocks

 The `flatten` example is the poster child for static typing.
-The typechecker will catch the error earlier as the type expected by `flatten` and the type of the argument don't match.
+The typechecker will catch the error earlier as the type expected by `flatten` and the type of the argument don't match (in fact, it even fails on `[[1,2], 3]` alone, because list elements have different types).

 We use `:` to introduce a *type annotation*.
-This annotation switches the typechecker on for the annotated expression, be it a variable definition, a record field or any expression using inline annotations.
-We will call such an expression under a type annotation a *typed block*.
+This annotation switches the typechecker on for the annotated expression, be it a variable definition, a record field or any expression using an inline annotation.
+We will refer to such an annotated expression as a *typed block*.

 Examples: